DelphinusLab/continuation-batcher/README.md

 2. The ecc circuit has two options.
 One is use the ecc circuit with lookup features.
 This circuit can do ecc operation with minimized rows thus can be used to batch a relatively big amount of target circuits.
 The other option is to use a concise ecc circuit.
 This circuit do not use the lookup feature thus generate a lot rows when doing ecc operation.
 This ecc circuit is usually used at the last around of batch as the solidity for this circuit is much more gas effective.

-3. The proof relation circuit ca be described in a json with commitment arithments.
-The commitment arithments has four categories: equivalents, expose and absorb.
+3. The proof relation circuit can be described in a json with commitment arithments.
+The commitment arithments has three categories: equivalents, expose and absorb.

 ```
 {